dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Database Services/Azure Cosmos DB/Service-side Features.md

 tags: [azure, cloud, nosql, cosmosdb]
 ---

-Stored Procedures, Triggers and UDFs are executed into the Database engine
+Stored Procedures, Triggers and UDFs are executed in the Database engine
 Currently only supported by the SQL API
 Defined using JavaScript